whyboris/utilitarianism.net/content/introduction-to-utilitarianism.md

      For more details, see Williams, E. G. (2015).
 [The Possibility of an Ongoing Moral Catastrophe](https://link.springer.com/article/10.1007/s10677-015-9567-7). _Ethical Theory and Moral Practice_, _18_(5), 971–982.

 [^3]:
-     For instance, Bentham commented on the issue of animal protection: “_the question is not, Can they reason? nor, Can they talk? but, Can they suffer?
+     For instance, Bentham commented on the issue of animal protection: “the question is not, Can they reason? nor, Can they talk? but, Can they suffer?
 Why should the law refuse its protection to any sensitive being?
 The time will come when humanity will extend its mantle over everything which breathes.
 We have begun by attending to the condition of slaves; we shall finish by softening that of all the animals which assist our labors or supply our wants.”

      Bentham, J. (1789).
 [An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf).
 Bennett, J. (ed.), pp. 143–144.